jasonjac2/OneMoreWiki/Clean-Commands.md

 This command also attempts to align indented and outdented blank lines with the surrounding content so that consecutive paragraphs can be collapsed below a shared heading.

+## Remove Ink
+Removes all ink drawings and annotations from the current page.

 ## Remove Paragraph Spacing
 Resets line spacing to zero between all paragraphs and headings
 > ![Favorites Menu](images/RemoveSpacing.png)

+## Remove Tags
+Removes all tags from the current page, except those that are associated with reminders.

 ## Show/Hide Page Date and Time Stamps
 Toggles the page date and time stamps under the title on the current page or all pages in